kmcho2019/lab-pong-tracker/README.md

 - `npm run lint` – ESLint (Next.js config).
 - `npm run test` – Vitest suite covering Glicko-2 helpers and payload validation.
 - `npm run build` – Compiles and type-checks the application (requires the database to be reachable).

+## Tournaments

+- Admins create tournaments from `/admin` by choosing singles or doubles mode, the number of groups, games per group, start/end times, and eligible participants.
+- Groups are filled serpentine by rating and round-robin (singles) or balanced random (doubles) matchups are generated automatically; admins can tweak assignments and pairings before saving.
+- Status controls (Scheduled → Active → Completed/Cancelled) live in the same manager and drive the reporting window.
+- `/tournaments` lists active, upcoming, and archived events, while `/tournaments/[id]` shows group rosters and live matchups.
+- Participants on an active matchup—or any admin—can report the score inline; results immediately create confirmed matches, update ratings, and archive the pairing.

 ## Admin & Database Operations